aidotse/studio-cli/README.md

 Run this when

-- you have all participants and team divisions before an event, to create SM user profiles and SM team spaces.
+- you have all participants and team divisions before an event, to create SM user profiles and bootstrap spaces.

 ### Get presigned URLs